icons8/lunacy-docs/docs/tips.md

 To resize objects, you can use the shortcuts `CTRL+ arrow keys` (by 1 pixel) or `CTRL+Shift + arrow keys` ( by 10 pixels) to resize objects.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tips-keyresizeph.png" height="auto"><source src="/public/tips-keyresize.mp4" type="video/mp4"></video>

+## Adding text to shapes

+The next demo shows how you can quickly add text to shapes.
+This can be of great use when it comes to design of such UI elements as buttons, menus and things alike.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tips-textbtnsph.png" height="auto"><source src="/public/tips-textbutns.mp4" type="video/mp4"></video>

 ## Text generation